anytizer/sargam-blog.lmms/README.md

 );
 ```

-step_minus3 means -3, and its datbase value is the population count.
+step_minus3 means -3, and its database value is the population count.
 Similar for other populations of -2, -1, +0, +1, +2, +3 notes.

-Unique column group name is associated in the song struture.
+Unique column `group_name` is associated in the melody struture.
 For example, my example data has:

 Population Name | Group Name | Population | Notes